Devunigutta Temple: Architecture

 The temple has a single enclosed space, about 6 metres square, and now 7 metres high; it is missing the kalasha urn or amalaka that would once have topped it.
 It is built of blocks of sandstone that have eroded considerably.
 The blocks are closely fitted, but there are traces of mortar, and a few of reddish stucco, which probably originally covered all the reliefs, and may have been painted.
 Apart from erosion of the stone, the temple seems generally well-preserved, apart from damage above the entrance and a "long vertical cleft" running down the west wall, which has disrupted the left side of the exterior relief panel with Ardhanarishvara (illustrated).
 The low wall marking an enclosure in front of the temple is probably not original, and is rather crudely constructed of similar blocks, perhaps originally used for another structure.

 A very unusual feature in Hindu temple architecture is that the sanctuary has no ceiling, and visitors can look straight up inside the corbelled shikara/vimana.
 This is a feature shared with the Gop Temple of about 550 on the other side of India in Gujarat.
 Usually the flat and unornamented ceiling of the sanctuary is an essential part of the "cave and mountain" architectural metaphor of a Hindu temple.
 This may relate to apparently wooden temples with octagonal towers seen in some Buddhist reliefs.
 Wessels-Mevissen and Hardy conclude the temple's "unique architecture provides a missing link between early timber structures and the Dråvida tradition".

 The tower has four tiers, "defined by relief-encrusted string courses", which on the upper tiers are "divided rather haphazardly into bays by plain pilasters".
 The tower is topped by a low corbelled dome.
 There is a central projection or bhadra extending across most of each face of the tower.
 At the lowest level each side except for the east entrance has "a spectacular mythological panel" above a simple moulding.
 Pilasters make a number of small aedicules, and there are gavakshas at many places, often with faces inside them.

 Inside there is now a modern plinth holding an image of Narashima, but no sign of a lingam, nor of a drainage channel for offerings.
 Local people say a lingam was stolen some time ago.

-Leaning against the wall of the enclosed courtyard are three white limestone fragments, one of which appears to be a post from a carved railing typical of Buddhist stupas (for example Amaravati Stupa, though these are much larger), although no stupas are known to have existed within 100 km of the temple.
+Leaning against the wall of the enclosed courtyard are three white limestone fragments, one of which appears to be a post from a carved railing typical of Buddhist stupas (e.g., Amaravati Stupa, though these are much larger), although no stupas are known to have existed within 100 km of the temple.
 They may have been brought to the site as a source of lime for the mortar, or to decorate it.